manshi6683/MAD_TPP/README.md

 🎓 B.Tech Student
 💻 Android & Web Development Enthusiast
-📚 Learning Mobile App Development, Data Science & Modern Technologies
+📚 Learning Kotlin, Python, and Modern Technologies
-🚀 Passionate about Building Real-World Tech Projects
+🚀 Passionate about Building Creative and Practical Applications

 ---

 # ⭐ Support

-If you found this project useful:
+If you like this project:

 - ⭐ Star this repository
 - 🍴 Fork the project
 - 📢 Share with others
-- 💻 Contribute to improvements

 ---

 # 📜 License

 This project is created for educational and learning purposes.

----

-# 🔗 Project Configuration Files

-The project also includes:

-- `.gitignore` for version control configuration :contentReference[oaicite:0]{index=0}
-- `gradle.properties` for Gradle build settings :contentReference[oaicite:1]{index=1}
-- `local.properties` for Android SDK configuration :contentReference[oaicite:2]{index=2}
-- Initial README project title configuration :contentReference[oaicite:3]{index=3}